Oct 23, 2024 - Ancestry Service

 With these updates, all customers will receive improved relationship predictions.
 These predictions will help you uncover older family connections that may date back much further than previously possible.

 Existing 23andMe+ Premium and Total Health members will automatically be computed using the new HybridIBD algorithm.
-This will result in many new distant relatives.
+This will result in new and improved distant relatives.
 This update will provide more reliable insights for your genealogy research.

 All new 23andMe ancestry customers will be computed using the new HybridIBD algorithm.